takram-design-engineering/three-geospatial/packages/clouds/README.md

 accuratePhaseFunction: boolean = false
 ```

-Set this to true to use a numerically-fitted large particle (d=10) Mie phase function instead of the dual-lobe Henyey-Greenstein phase function.
+Set this to true to use a numerically-fitted large particle (d = 10 μm) Mie phase function instead of the dual-lobe Henyey-Greenstein phase function.
 However, it won't be plausible without a more precise computation of multiple scattering.

 #### clouds.maxIterationCount